Two Column Layout Newsletter December 2nd 2025

 Maintenance Account

-I have left out the rental payment from these figures to avoid confusion.
+I have left out the rental payments (see below) from this figure to avoid confusion.

 Rent Payment